cncf/tag-security/publications/authoring-guidelines.md

 - **Title and Abstract**: Provide a clear, concise title and abstract that summarize the main points and objectives.
 - **Sections and Headings**: Use clear and descriptive headings.
 Ensure that the document is divided into well-defined sections (e.g., Introduction, Background, Core Concepts, Implementation, Case Studies, Conclusion).
 - **Introduction**: Offer a compelling introduction that outlines the purpose and scope of the document.
+For really short documents, like blog posts, a dedicated introduction section might be skipped, but at least an introductory paragraph is generally recommended.
 - **Conclusion**: Summarize key findings and provide actionable recommendations or next steps.

 ### 3. Writing Style